ironmanyu/serving_fluids/README.md

 - [ ] add pick behavior
 - [ ] update CMakeLists.txt

+### Strech Goals
+- [ ] create a node to publish the position of the can as a transform
+- [ ] attach can to arm in MoveIt so the motion planning doesn't crash the can into anything

 ## Pick
 The robot will pick up a red coke can.
 ### Approach